COVID: How dangerous is the omicron variant? | DW | 01.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Scientists have urged caution — but not panic — over omicron.
-DW looks at what we know so far about the potential dangers of the fast-spreading variant.
+DW looks at what we know so far about the potential variant dangers.

 Scientists and health officials are racing to curb the spread of the little-understood omicron variant

-Researchers have identified that the omicron variant has 32 mutations.
-Those mutations are in the coronavirus' spike protein.
+Researchers have identified that the omicron variant has 32 mutations on the spike protein alone.
 The virus uses the spike protein to attach itself to our cells and infect us.

 Fifteen of the mutations are in a part of the spike protein that binds to specific antibodies and to ACE-2 receptors.
 The coronavirus uses ACE-2 receptors, which can be found in our noses for instance, to enter the body.